-By June 30, a proposed consortium, a consortium that must sign a new agreement, or a consortium that is amending its current agreement must submit the documents that are required in Section IV to its Field Office.
-In addition, the Field Office must submit a list of consortia that are in the last year of their qualification periods and that do not have a change in membership.
+By June 30, a proposed consortium, a consortium that must sign a new agreement, or a consortium that is amending its current agreement must submit the documents that are required in Section IV of this Notice to its Field Office.
+In addition, the Field Office must submit to Headquarters a list of consortia that are in the last year of their qualification periods and that do not have a change in membership.
+Headquarters completes the participation spreadsheet using information provided by Field Offices and provides the spreadsheet to the CPD formula team.